Princess Eugenie wipes away tears at service for Queen following emotional procession from royals

-Princess Eugenie and her husband Jack Brooksbank attended a service for the Queen today at Westminster Hall.
+Earlier this week, Eugenie and her husband Jack Brooksbank attended a service for the Queen at Westminster Hall.

 The Queen is now lying-in-state in Westminster Hall as mourners have started paying their respects.